 The Quick Method of Accounting for Calculating GST and QST Remittances

-- zero-rated supplies
+- zero-rated sales;

-You may use the Quick Method of Accounting regardless of whether you include the GST and QST in your sale prices or indicate the taxes separately from the price.
-Users of the Quick Method are still required to keep all supporting documents concerning their purchases and supplies.
+You can use the Quick Method regardless of whether you include the GST and QST in your sale prices or whether you list the taxes separately from the price.
+You are still required to keep all supporting documents concerning purchases and sales.

 If you make taxable sales in participating provinces, the rates may vary depending on the location of your business, the province where you made the sales, the nature of the sales and whether or not you charged GST or HST on your taxable sales (excluding zero-rated sales).
 For more information, refer to the guide Quick Method of Accounting for GST/HST (RC4058) on the Government of Canada website.